The Strange Love of Martha Ivers: Casting

-Barbara Stanwyck was cast in the title role following her lead in Billy Wilder's film noir Double Indemnity (1944).
+Barbara Stanwyck was cast in the title role, four films after her villainous lead in Billy Wilder's film noir Double Indemnity (1944).

-The film marked the screen debut of Kirk Douglas, who was recommended to producer Hal B. Wallis by Humphrey Bogart and Lauren Bacall, who suggested that Wallis attend a play which featured Bacall's old drama school classmate, Issur Demsky, who later took the name Kirk Douglas.
+The film marked the screen debut of Kirk Douglas, who was recommended to producer Hal B. Wallis by Humphrey Bogart and Lauren Bacall.
+The couple suggested that Wallis attend a play which featured Bacall's old drama school classmate, Issur Demsky, who later took the name Kirk Douglas.
 Douglas later wrote in his autobiography that Van Heflin was very helpful to him in his first time on a film set.
 In contrast to his later, tougher roles, Douglas plays an alcoholic weakling.
 According to Tony Thomas, "it assured Douglas his future in films".

 Future film director and producer Blake Edwards had an uncredited bit part as a sailor who hitches a ride with Sam.